 "Hayden, you are crying.
 What did he do?" he asked again.

 Then again, maybe I should have stayed.
 Endured his lies and unfaithfulness, but I couldn't take knowing he didn't love me.
-Besides, he was going to just cheat anyway.
+Besides, he was going to just cheat again anyway.
 I couldn't take back what I did.
 It's over and I had a strong feeling he didn't want to see me ever again.

 The blasting sound of a car horn pulled me out of my thoughts of that sad day.
 I realized the light was green and I was still at the light.
 I accelerated and proceeded to my destination.
 I finally made it home and went straight to my routine.
 I put on my comfortable pajamas, poured myself a large glass of wine, and turned on a romantic comedy.

 As I sat there sipping my wine, I realized my sister was right.
 I haven't put any effort into finding love.
 Though I wanted to find a life partner and have a family, I didn't see it as a real possibility.
 Maybe I couldn't move forward because Trent still had a piece of my heart.